apify-projects/actor-json-schemas/README.md

 - Quick start (one command)
   - From the repository root, run:
     - `bash ./run-all.sh`
-  - This will install dependencies (if needed), download schemas, describe them, and bundle the results into `./output/`.
+  - This will install dependencies (if needed), download schemas, add descriptions, apply modifications, and bundle the results into `./output/`.

 - Prerequisites
   - Node.js 20 or newer (required by both packages)